Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Strengths:

-- Language Coverage - Supports 130+ languages
+- Language Coverage — Supports 130+ languages, including many rare ones

 - Integration — Easy integration with Google ecosystem